A convenient list of suggestions:

-- Teacher-centered active learning strategies- activities in larger lectures
+- Teacher-centred active learning strategies- activities in more extensive lectures

 SOME SUGGESTIONS FOR ACTIVE LEARNING

-- Ask students to look through their notes, to fill the gaps and to make sure they understand.
+- Ask students to review their notes to fill in the gaps and ensure they understand.

 - At some point during the lecture, ask students to write down one or two questions they have up to that point in the lecture.
-Then get the students to ask their neighbors their questions until they have a satisfactory answer.
+Then, get the students to ask their neighbours questions until they answer satisfactorily.

 Tackle a problem

 - Put a problem or a case on the overhead projector.
 Get students to work on it on their own for a few minutes.
-Then you can either get the class to work it out together or students share with their neighbors.
+Then, you can either get the class to work it out together, or students share it with their neighbours.

-- Students can do a number of tasks this way.
-You can ask them to discuss a question, to solve a problem, to share their experience.
-Students will work on their own for the first one or two minutes, then share with their someone sitting next to them.
+- Students can do several tasks this way.
+You can ask them to discuss a question, solve a problem, and share their experience.
+Students will work independently for the first one or two minutes, then share with someone sitting next to them.
 Some students can then report back to the class.

-- Ask students to take 3 minutes to think about what you have dealt with so far.
+- Ask students to take 3 minutes to think about what they have dealt with so far.

-- At the start of each class, ask students to write for 5 minutes in response to a question dealing with the assigned readings.
+- At the start of each class, ask students to write for 5 minutes in response to a question about the assigned readings.